This page covers the 20052007 film series. For the 2015 film, see Fantastic Four (2015).

 - Moment Killer: When Victor is proposing to Sue in the space station.
 Which is a good thing since she doesn't really love Victor and eventually sees his true colors.Victor: I have four words.
 Four little words that can change our lives forever...

 Reed: THE CLOUD IS ACCELERATING!

-- Ms. Fanservice: Sue.
-Or more accurately, Jessica Alba.
-Even more specifically, Jessica Alba in a skintight spandex jumpsuit.
-Lampshaded during the 2005 film.
-She also gets all her clothes burned off when she and Johnny switch powers in the sequel.
+- Ms. Fanservice: Susan Storm played by Jessica Alba.
+If she's not wearing her skintight suit she's stripping so she can be invisible which conveniently fades at the worst possible times.
+She also gets all her clothes burned off when she and Johnny switch powers in the sequel and she ends up naked when they switch back.
 In front of a whole load of people.
 At least in the first movie she still has her underwear.
-Which she has to take off so no one can follow her...
-Alba reports that her death scene in the second movie was reshot with the direction to die sexier.
-Made even more obvious since her power is to bend perceptions or something to that effect.
-Opinions vary whether her stripping it off is justified in-universe.
+Alba even reports that her death scene in the second movie was reshot with the direction to die sexier.

 - Mundane Utility: Johnny makes popcorn using his powers.
 Ben uses Thing-strength to squeeze orange juice.
 Reed uses his stretching to write on blackboards far away from him, and to retrieve toilet paper from another room.
 The Four's uniforms are modified from the underclothes they wore on the space station.